 Student responsibilities in regard to the accuracy of student records entail the following requirements.

-- Registrar Website.
+Registrar Website.
 In addition to various University communications, CGU policy and procedural changes are reflected on the registrar's website.
-Students should consult the website regularly to verify upcoming deadlines and information spotlighted in the What's New?
-(For Students) page.
+Students should consult the website as well as the Academic & Financial Calendar pages regularly to verify upcoming deadlines and information policies.

 Deadlines exist not only to ensure the efficiency of University operations, but to comply with the various federal, state, and accreditation regulations that oversee government reporting, the distribution of financial aid, eligibility for federal funding, the integrity of CGU's academic programs, and other educational concerns.
 Student responsibilities include the following.